Research Participation in the Department of Psychological and Brain Sciences

 Protocols may offer payment or other approved remuneration or other non-course related incentives in addition to extra credit.
 Credit for participation shall be recorded in full at the time a subject shows up.
 Documentation of the student's participation is noted through SONA Systems and is distributed to the course instructor via email no later than the final week of classes in that term.
 Extra credit cannot elevate a grade above 100%.
 Any disputes regarding the assignment of extra credit will be resolved using the University policies regarding the assignment of grades.

 A Principal Investigator (PI) who is also a course instructor or Teaching Assistant (TA) cannot recruit research participants from a course s/he is teaching.
 Classroom recruitment usually consists of a presentation by the PI or a member of the research team, along with an approved handout that contains contact information, schedules, and research details.
-Neither the Psychology Department nor the course instructor are permitted to assume any responsibility for scheduling, directions, or any other form of subject contact.
+Neither the Psychological and Brain Sciences Department nor the course instructor are permitted to assume any responsibility for scheduling, directions, or any other form of subject contact.

 Access by Extra-Departmental Researchers

-The Department of Psychology provides research experiences for its students primarily as a pedagogical opportunity and not as a pool for general research.
+The Department of Psychological and Brain Sciences provides research experiences for its students primarily as a pedagogical opportunity and not as a pool for general research.
 As such, research protocols that are primarily psychological in nature and that have psychology faculty/graduate students as PI are afforded preference.
-Investigators who are not members of the Department of Psychology must have a co-PI or consultant who is a member of the Psychology Department on the research project to be eligible to recruit from Psychology Department courses.
+Investigators who are not members of the Department of Psychological and Brain Sciences must have a co-PI or consultant who is a member of the Psychological and Brain Sciences Department on the research project to be eligible to recruit from Psychological and Brain Sciences Department courses.
 And these individuals must also have an approved Drexel University IRB protocol and conform to other policies for recruitment stated within this document.

 Adjudication and Appeals